Prevent Skin Cancer with These Herbs!

-The seeds are rich in:
+Its seeds are rich in:

-- Essential oils
+- essential oils

-- Protein oils
+- protein oils

-According to multiple studies, this herb inhibits the growth of various types of tumors and factors related to the possible development of skin cancer and prostate cancer.
+According to multiple studies, this herb inhibits the growth of various types of tumors and factors related to the possible development of both skin cancer and prostate cancer.

-The stalk, leaves, roots, and flowers of this herb can also be eaten, though they may cause skin rashes upon contact for some people.
+The stalk, leaves, roots and flowers of this herb can also be eaten, though they may cause skin rashes upon contact for some people.

-- The leaves of violets are antineoplastic and anti-tumor.
+- The leaves of violets are antineoplastic.

 Herbs high in antioxidants minimize the damage caused by free radicals.
 Some examples are:

 Check out this article: The Potential Role of Grape Seeds in the Fight Against Cancer

 Preventing Skin Cancer with Natural Remedies